alpaka-group/vikunja/docs/source/development/docs.rst

 Documentation
 =============

 Vikunja uses two tools to create documentation: `Sphinx Doc <https://www.sphinx-doc.org/en/master/>`_ and `Doxygen <https://www.doxygen.nl/index.html>`_.
-Sphinx is used to write this general documentation and Doxygen enables the documentation of the API.
+Sphinx is used to write this general documentation and Doxygen generates the API documentation.

 Building
 ++++++++